 Not every man is legally married to a woman, but this should not deprive him of the happiness of becoming a father.
 Of course, there is an opportunity to adopt a child.
-However, if you want a baby to be genetically yours, single father surrogacy is the best possible option.
+However, if you want a baby to be genetically yours, single father surrogacy is the best possible option for single man.

 That’s why in this post, we will give you more insights concerning the single parent surrogacy.
 We will overview the process, shed light on the cost and single father surrogacy laws and restrictions in different countries.

 As a cherry of the pie, we will answer some of the most frequently asked questions related to the single parent surrogacy.

 What Is Single Father Surrogacy?

 Single father surrogacy is the process of hiring a surrogate mother by a single man.
 It can be done through traditional or gestational surrogacy.
 Most single parents prefer gestational surrogacy.
 In this case, the surrogate mother is carrying a child does not have a genetical relation to her (you have a different egg donor).
 To show you the pros and cons of these two options, we will overview each of them.

 If you opt for a traditional surrogacy, you choose a surrogate mother who gives her own egg.
 Consequently, the same woman carries and gives birth to a child.
 Sounds like a great all-in-one solution, however, it has some significant disadvantages.